Cibiv/pyrganoid/foldchanges/README.md

 Install all dependencies listed in `requirements.txt` as well as `remoter` and `syn_bokeh_helpers` (both found in `../simulation/dependencies/`).

+Then compile the coconut file by executing `coconut main.coco`, which generates the file `main.py`.

 # Running

 Run the following command, which starts the orchestrator: